Automata and Quantum Computing: Concluding remarks

 \section{Concluding remarks}

 Quantum finite automata (QFAs) combine the theory of finite automata with quantum computing.
-Many different models and aspects of QFAs have been studied and this research topic will soon celebrate its 20 years.
+Many different models and aspects of QFAs have been studied and this research topic has recently celebrated its 20 years.

 There are some contexts in which quantum models are of the same power as classical models (for example, language recognition power of 1QFAs with bounded or unbounded error) or have similar properties as classical models (for example, undecidability of the emptiness problem for 1-way automata).
 On the other hand, there are many cases in which quantum models are superior to classical models (for example, succinctness results for almost all models, nondeterministic language recognition power, and language recognition power of 2QFAs with bounded or unbounded error).
-Also, there are still many research questions that are still open.
+Besides these, there are still many research questions that are still open.

 Among restricted one-way QFAs, LaQFAs deserve a special attention.
 Moreover, it would be interesting to find more examples where QFAs can be substantially smaller than DFAs and PFAs.
 So far, most examples are periodic languages over unary alphabet (e.g. \cite{AF98,MP02}) or their simple generalizations.
 This raises a question: for what non-unary languages do QFAs achieve a quantum advantage in a non-trivial way?
+Investigating the state complexity of ``non-uniform'' QFAs is another interesting direction (see \cite{VilYam15} as an example to measure the state complexity (of the restricted QFA models) by fixing the input length).

 Compared to one-way models, two-way QFA models have not been widely examined and there are many open problems related to them.
 Furthermore, promise problems, interactive proof systems, and computation with advice are new hot topics having connections with computational complexity.
 Further research on them will likely provide new insights.
 Another promising direction is connections of QFAs with algebra and using algebraic methods to study the power of QFAs.